TylerTemp/SaintsField/README.md

 Compared with `NaughtyAttributes` and `MarkupAttributes`:

 1.  `NaughtyAttributes` has `Button`, and has a way to show a non-field property(`ShowNonSerializedField`, `ShowNativeProperty`), but it does not retain the order of these fields, but only draw them at the end.
 It has layout functions (`Foldout`, `BoxGroup`) but it has not `Tab` layout, and much less powerful compared to `MarkupAttributes`.
 It's IMGUI only.
 2.  `MarkupAttributes` is super powerful in layout, but it does not have a way to show a non-field property.
 It's IMGUI only.
+It also supports shader editor.
 3.  `SaintsEditor`

     *   `Layout` like markup attributes.
 Compared to `MarkupAttributes`, it allows a non-field property (e.g. a button or a `ShowInInspector` inside a group) (like `OdinInspector`).
 However, it does not have a `Scope` for convenience coding.